sahil00016/GoQuant/README.md

 *   **HTTP API for Client Interaction:**
     *   A RESTful API is provided using the `cpp-httplib` library, allowing external clients to interact with the matching engine.
     *   **Endpoints:**
+        *   `GET /`: A basic endpoint to check if the server is running.
         *   `POST /order`: Submit new buy/sell orders.
         *   `GET /orderbook/:symbol`: Retrieve the current depth (price levels and total quantities) for a specific cryptocurrency symbol.
         *   `DELETE /order/:symbol/:id`: Cancel an existing order by its ID.
 *   **Robustness and Error Handling:**
     *   Implemented `try-catch` blocks in critical sections (e.g., HTTP server startup, order processing loop) to catch and log exceptions, improving the application's stability.
+    *   Added detailed logging to the HTTP server endpoints to aid in debugging request handling and response generation.
     *   Addressed and resolved complex concurrency issues, including a "device or resource busy" error caused by recursive mutex locking, ensuring the application runs without crashing during order processing.
 *   **Build System:** Configured with CMake for easy compilation across different platforms, managing dependencies via `vcpkg`.